 Directions

 Dump all three ingredients (meatballs, sloppy joe sauce, and drained pineapple chunks) into the bottom of the slow cooker.
-This recipe can be made with a slow cooker liner for easier cleanup.
+Add the meatballs, the pour sauce and pineapple chunks over top.

 Toss the ingredients so the sauce covers the meatballs.

-Cook on high for 2–3 hours.
+Cook on HIGH for 2–3 hours.

 Cooking Tip